osprey-dcs/dp-jal/README.md

 ingestion performance.

 ## Query API
-The client ingestion API resources are available in the package `com.ospreydcs.dp.api.query`.
+The client Query API resources are available in the package `com.ospreydcs.dp.api.query`.
 The connection factory for obtaining Query Service interfaces is the class `DpQueryApiFactory`.
+There also some Query API resources within the `com.ospreydcs.dp.api.model` package (e.g., `IDataTable`, `PvMetadataRecord`, etc.).

 ### Query API
 The Query API for the Java API Library contains a only single interface `IQueryService`.
 The interface contains operations